Glenview (Stony Creek, Virginia)

 Glenview, also known as Chambliss House, is a historic home located near Stony Creek, Sussex County, Virginia.
-The original section of the house was built about 1800, and subsequently enlarged and modified in the 1820s.
-It is a two-story, hip-roofed, five bay dwelling.
+The original section of the house was built about 1800.
+It was enlarged and modified in the 1820s.

+It is associated with John R. Chambliss Sr. (1809-1875), who lived here during his lifetime.
+He was a planter and served in the Confederate House of Representatives after secession.

+The house is a two-story, hip-roofed, five-bay dwelling.
 It has a Georgian central-hall plan with Federal style design influences.
-Also on the property are a contributing early-19th century frame secondary structure that was likely used as a store and dwelling and the Chambliss family burial ground.
+Also remaining on the property are a contributing early-19th century frame secondary structure that was likely used as a store and dwelling, and the Chambliss family burial ground.

 It was listed on the National Register of Historic Places in 2008.